miladsade96/mysql_notes/notes/chapter-03/README.md

 ---

 ## OUTER JOIN:
+`Outer joins` are used to `combine rows` from `two or more tables` based on a matching column value, but unlike `inner joins`, they also `include` rows from one or both tables that do not have matching values.

 #### Joining `customers` and `orders` tables based on `customer_id` and selecting only `customer_id`, `first_name` and `order_id` columns and finally sort the result based on `customer_id` colum:
 ```mysql